jlbradley1844/jlbradley1844.github.io/_drafts/the-thing-about-progressive-rock.md

 Their discography is a mess.
 ELP has one acknowledged masterpiece:
 _Brain Salad Surgery_.
-They have two others that are legitimately good, but not up to that high bar: _Trilogy_ and their epynomous debut.
-Another one, _Tarkus_ is their own _Tales of Topographic Oceans" - beloved by hardcore neckbeareded fans, and hated by everyone else.
-And finally, they have a number of other mediocre recordings, mostly from the late seventies and later, that bear no hint of the brilliance of their best work.
+They have two others that are legitimately very good: _Trilogy_ and the epynomous _Emerson, Lake and Palmer_.
+Another one, _Tarkus_, is their equivalent to Yes' _Tales of Topographic Oceans_ - beloved by hardcore neckbeareded fans, hated by everyone else.
+And finally, they have a number of other mediocre recordings, mostly from the late seventies and later, that bear no hint of the brilliance of their best work and are hardly worth a second listen.

 Such discographies are unfortunately typical of prog acts.
 Yes released three great albums over the span of less than three years, and aside from that, had only a handful of albums of good quality over the remainder of a career spanning *decades*.
-Genesis survived, essentially, by becoming less prog; King Crimson was generally high quality but wildly inconsistent; the list goes on.
-You aren't going to find a streak like the Rolling Stones or the Beatles replicated here, where a band puts together a half-dozen or more truly great albums.
+Genesis survived, essentially, by becoming less prog; King Crimson was generally high quality and frequently brilliant but wildly inconsistent; the list goes on.
+You aren't going to find a streak like the Rolling Stones or the Beatles replicated here, where a band puts together a string of half-dozen or more truly great albums.
 Instead, the typical prog act produced a smattering of albums that are truly great, a bunch more that are very good... and a lot that just didn't wear that well.

 As for you - if you're new to prog, then this actually makes it all very easy for you.
 By now, there is considerable agreement on what is